bioinfo-ucsd/BISB-Bootcamp-softeng/README.md

 git branch $BRANCHNAME # create the branch git checkout $BRANCHNAME # checkout the branch

-# OR create and checkout a branch simultaneously
+# OR create and checkout the branch simultaneously
 git checkout -b $BRANCHNAME
 ```